Get your questions answered in our helpful (and comprehensive) list of Frequently Asked Questions below:

 - Return the Petition to Elect Pass/Fail Grade to the Registrar’s Office in 120 Hayden.

 Grade appeals must be initiated within 20 business days (four weeks) of the grade being posted.
-For the complete policy, please consult the Student Handbook which is available on the OSCCR website, http://www.northeastern.edu/OSCCR under the “Community Expectations and Process” menu.
+For the complete policy, please consult the “Appeals Policies and Procedures” section of the Student Handbook, which is available on the OSCCR website, http://www.northeastern.edu/osccr under the “Community Expectations and Process” menu.

 The steps below are a summary of how the process is applied to grades earned in a CAMD course.
 Grade appeals for courses taken in other colleges must contact that college for its process.